Combodo/iTop/readme.txt

 1. ABOUT THIS RELEASE
    ==================
-Thank you for downloading the eigth packaged release of iTop.
-This version is a maintenance release.
-It aims at upgrading seamlessly an existing 1.0 or 1.0.1 installation.
+Thank you for downloading the ninth packaged release of iTop.
+This version comes with a few new features and bug fixes.

 Additional documentation can be downloaded from http://www.combodo.com/itopdocumentation
  - User guide